 Home explodes in a DC suburb: 'It's just a pile of bricks'

-Authorities said the ex... .
 In this photo provided by the Montgomery County fire & Rescue Service, emergency personnel work at the scene of a leveled house in Rockville, Md., Friday, March 17, 2017.
+Authorities said the explosion occurred about 1 a.m.
+Friday and reduced the home to a "pile of bricks."

 Comments